Red Deer Industrial Institute

 Three miles west of Red Deer, Alberta, on the opposite bank of the Red Deer River.

 A few weeks ago, our Indian pupils, by unanimous vote, requested Mr. Barner, the Principal, to take the money that would be expended upon them for presents and give it to the missionaries upon the different reserves from whence our boys and girls have come, to be used in making the children there a little happier, and give them an “extra treat.”
-This was gladly done by Mr. Barner, and letters of thanks were read at the entertainment from the different missionaries on these reserves, thus making our evening together not only very enjoyable, but a time of inspiration to do greater things to make others happy, that are not so favoured as we.—The Christian Guardian, 1910, describing for a Methodist readership Christmas at Red Deer IRS
+This was gladly done by Mr. Barner, and letters of thanks were read at the entertainment from the different missionaries on these reserves, thus making our evening together not only very enjoyable, but a time of inspiration to do greater things to make others happy, that are not so favoured as we.—The Christian Guardian, 1910, describing for a Methodist readership Christmas at Red Deer Residential School

 Built by the Department of Indian Affairs on 480 acres on the banks of the Red Deer River, the main building was a two-storey stone structure with accommodation for 50 students.
 Outbuildings included a staff cottage, carpenter and shoemaker shop, blacksmith shop, piggery (but no pigs), stable with lean-to, hen-house, and bakery-laundry.
 The plan was to clear the land, “a veritable forest,” according to John Nelson, the school’s first principal, to serve as a commercial farm.
 Another 640 acres was reserved for the school’s use as hay lands.
 Nineteen students registered by July 14, 1893, but by the time of the school’s official opening in September, that number had grown to 52 Boys outnumbered girls almost two to one, a ratio that would not change significantly during the school’s existence.
 The school depended on the children’s labour; they worked before and after their classes, preparing the grounds, clearing brush, and digging stumps.
-The boys broke 26 acres in the first year and cut 8,000 rails—200 hundred each every day.
-The crop the first year consisted of 14.5 acres of oats, 2 of potato, 2.5 of turnips, and a quarter acre of carrots and garden.
+The boys broke 26 acres in the first year and cut 8,000 rails—200 hundred each and every day.
+The crop the first year consisted of 14.5 acres of oats, 2 of potatoes, 2.5 of turnips, and a quarter acre of carrots and a garden.
 The stable housed a herd of 4 oxen, 20 cows, and 10 calves.